fabiods/DGBO/README.md

-It is a stardard crystal file, with * where exponent have to be optimized (only exponents of uncontracted shell are supported) This file is used for the starting point
+It is a stardard crystal file, with * where exponent have to be optimized (only exponents of uncontracted shell are supported) This file is also used for the starting point.

-to consider a second ( a third)  starting point use
+To consider a second ( a third, ... )  starting point use

        inputhf.d12.orig2
        (input.d12.orig3)